UCSD-SUMS/sums-vue/src/get-involved.md

 ### Requirements

 * Must be a registered UCSD undergraduate student (of any major).
-* Within one quarter (no carryover):
+* Within 90 days, attend and sign in to:
-  * Attend (and sign in to) two SUMS events (can include GBM).
+  * At least 3 SUMS events (excluding meetings).
-  * Attend (and sign in to) three SUMS board meetings.
+  * At least 3 SUMS meetings.
-* Submit a member application after meeting member requirements.
+* Submit a membership application after completing all other requirements.
+Applications are processed at least once per quarter.
-  New applications will be reviewed at the end of every quarter.

 ## Becoming a Staff Member